memochka/SitemapTester/README.md

 # SitemapTester

-Web application for evaluating website performance.
+This is a Web application for evaluating website performance.